Bankruptcy will have a negative impact on your Credit Rating. However the effect is no worse than if you were to use a Debt Management Plan or IVA.

 Does Bankruptcy affect your Credit Rating more than other debt solutions?

-You may think that Bankruptcy will have a worse affect on your credit rating than alternative debt solutions.
+You may think that Bankruptcy will have a worse affect on your credit rating than alternative debt solutions such as an IVA.
 This is not the case.

 If you start a Debt Management Plan (DMP) the fact that you are paying reduced payments each month is recorded on your credit file.
 This will have the same affect as bankruptcy on your credit rating.